secretGeek/today-i-learned-staging/npm/getting_started.md

-# Node Package Manager -- some notes for beginners.
+# Node Package Manager -- some notes for beginners

 You are in a folder, doing some things.
 You suddenly decided you want to install an existing package.
 I'll choose `lodash` because it's the most popular package, the closest thing to a common library.